-Question is what you now do with all this knowledge.
-It’s no secret that localizing a website costs money, so it’s no surprise you’re worried that it will cost you an arm and a leg.
+The question now is what you should do with all this knowledge.
+It’s no secret that localizing a website costs money, so it’s no surprise that you’re worried that it will cost you an arm and a leg.

 #1.
 Use a CMS which can serve your global needs

 Obviously, you need to check if your content management system can actually support all the languages you want to translate into.
 What if the Arabic language cannot be displayed correctly in your CMS?

 Luckily, this is not an issue if you use the Text United website translation feature.
 Why?
 With our crawler, you can extract all the content you need to translate.
 The in-context translation feature then enables you to translate and edit the translation directly on your website.
 Once you are ready, you can simply publish the translation through a single line of code.

 There’s no need to check or change your CMS, and no need to export and import the content, or keep track of future updates, as you can simply sync your website translation project and translate only newly added content.